-Toyon is a member of the Rosaceae family and the only member of the genus Heteromeles.
+Toyon is a member of the Rose family (Rosaceae) and the only member of the genus Heteromeles.
 This plant, which is closely related to the Photinias, is also commonly known as the Christmas berry, California holly, or hollywood.

 These plants are native to the west coast of North America, being widespread in California and Baja California.
-In these areas, Toyon plants can be found growing in the forest, woodland, and chaparral communities.
+It is most widespread in the Coastal Sage Scrub and Chaparral plant groups in California, although it also thrives in Oak Woodlands and on sandy beach regions distant from the immediate coast.
 (1)

-Toyon leaves are arranged in rosettes and have sharp, serrated margins.
+The dense foliage is made up of dark green leathery leaves with serrated edges.
 These leaves are glossy and dark green in color, with a leathery texture, and are about 2 inches (5 cm) long and ¾ inch (2 cm) wide.

 Toyon flowers are white or cream white and measure about ¼ inch (6 mm) across.
-Each flower has 5 rounded petals, and they have a mild but pleasant fragrance.
-Blossoms occur in abundant flat-topped clusters from spring to summer.
+Each flower has 5 rounded petals, and they have a gentle, hawthorn-like aroma that attracts butterflies and other insects.
+Blossoms occur in abundant flat-topped clusters from late spring to early summer.

-After blooming, these flowers mature into orange to red fruits which are ¼ to ⅓ inch (6 to 8 mm) across and ripen from October to January.
+After blooming, these small white flowers mature into orange to red fruits which are ¼ to ⅓ inch (6 to 8 mm) across and ripen from October to January.
 (2)

 Toyon plants can be grown from seeds and will take 10 to 40 days to germinate.
 (2) If you’d like to harvest your own seeds, soak them in water for about a week after removing them from the ripe fruits.
 Fall is the ideal season to plant these seeds.
 (3)